Heat pump running cost compared

 Oil boiler and tank £4,500- Expensive to buy and install.
 Expensive to service.
 We can do better.

-LPG gas boiler and tank £3,500 – Not too bad up front and cheap to run.
+LPG gas boiler and tank £3,500 – Not too bad up front and cheap’ish to run.
 The winner by miles and leaves you much better off than with a heat pump.

-Solar £7,000 for 20 panels – Not a fair comparison with this list as it would take 10 years to make the 100,000 kW.hrs but they would cost no more than the price of the panels.
-So whatever you chose above, the panels will always be sort of better but you’d need them as well.
+Solar £7,000 for 20 panels – Not a fair comparison with this list as it would take 10 years to make the 100,000 kW.hrs but there are no running costs at all.
+Whatever you chose above, the panels will always be sort of better but you’d need them as well.
 Add a mini-split and that’s proper magic.

 Conclusion – LPG gives plenty of power for not too much up front.
 Add lots of solar panels and a mini-split or two (without the battery) and you’ll be cushtie – relatively.
-Remember you will have electricity costs as well as all this heating.
-Solar panels reduce the electricity bills considerably and often run the mini split free of charge.
+Remember you will have electricity costs as well as all this heating and solar panels reduce this considerably and often run the mini-split free of charge.
 Free aircon in the summer is a bonus.
+A mini-split costs about £1,200 and it is a proper heat pump.
+So add £1,200 to the solar panel bar on the chart and you can see why this should be part of your strategy.

 While I hope my figures are correct please check before making any decisions.